 - environmental and nutritional stresses, and

 - Mitigative/Preventive Measures to improve bee health and habitat and to counter mortality factors.

 In October 2013, the CCD Steering Committee hosted the national stakeholder conference on honey bee health.
-The conference brought together a broad group of stakeholders to examine the federal governement's course of action to understand collony collapse disorder and honey bee health.
+The conference brought together a broad group of stakeholders to examine the federal government's course of action to understand colony collapse disorder and honey bee health.
 Based on input from the stakeholders at this conference, the CCD steering committee is drafting a revised CCD and honey bee health action plan.

 Our role in the federal response to CCD is to keep abreast of and help advance research investigating pesticide effects on pollinators.
-While our longstanding regulatory requirements for pesticides are designed to protect beneficial insects such as bees, since 2007 we have been looking at many different ways of possibly improving pollinator protection.
-The Agency's efforts are now focused on EPA's role in the National Pollinator Health Strategy.
+While our longstanding regulatory requirements for pesticides are designed to protect beneficial insects such as bees, since 2007 we have been taking action to protect pollinators.